deividAlfa/stm32_soldering_iron_controller/README.md

 Usually, a cold tip will display 20-50ºC over the ambient temperature.<br>
 Every amplifier has a small inherent voltage offset at the inputs, and this issue directly caused by that offset.<br>
 The actual offset is very low, 30ºC is about 360uV (0.000360V), so it can't be fixed easily.<br>
-Not a a firmware bug, and it doesn't affect the working temperatures when calibrated.<br>
+Not a a firmware bug, and it doesn't affect the working temperatures when the station has been calibrated.<br>
 Some firmwares hide this reading and show the ambient temperature instead.
 For now, this is not a planned feature.<br>

 ### Calibration issues<br>